jsgoldstein/boneless-ice-cream/opp/README.md

 print("Hello " + name + "!")
 ```
 Variables are here to help declare things.
 We can assign a variable a value and it will keep track of it for us.
+Recall that this concept is just the "left" side of the equals sign (`=`).

-This can help us do math if we wanted to:
+Variables are the stepping stone to everything.
+See how they can help us do math too:
 ```python
 x = 10
 print(x * 3)